 If you have pages with little or no content or pages with similar content, you need to merge them together using 301 redirects.

-If you content is old or out-of-date, create a publishing plan and make sure that your website is updated on a frequent basis.
+If your content is old or out-of-date, create a publishing plan, and make sure that your website is updated on a frequent basis.

-You don’t have to post daily but you need to maintain a steady posting scheduling.
+You don’t have to post daily, but you need to maintain a steady posting schedule.

-Check and make sure that you are indeed linking related pages together by taking into account these 4 factors:
+Check and make sure that you are indeed linking related pages together by considering these 4 factors:

 - That you are not only using keyword anchor text for the internal links but you use both the full page title and non-keyword anchor text.

-- The pages you want to rank better in search have the greater number of internal links.
+- The pages you want to rank better in search have a greater number of internal links.

 - The pages you want to rank better in search are linked from your home page.